moveit/moveit_tutorials/doc/quickstart_in_rviz/quickstart_in_rviz_tutorial.rst

-MoveIt!
-Quickstart in RViz
+MoveIt Quickstart in RViz
 ==========================
 .. image:: rviz_plugin_head.png
    :width: 700px

-The quickest way to get started using MoveIt! is through its RViz plugin.
+The quickest way to get started using MoveIt is through its RViz plugin.
 Rviz is the primary visualizer in ROS and an incredibly useful tool for debugging robotics.
-The MoveIt!
-Rviz plugin allows you to setup virtual environments (scenes), create start and goal states for the robot interactively, test various motion planners, and visualize the output.
+The MoveIt Rviz plugin allows you to setup virtual environments (scenes), create start and goal states for the robot interactively, test various motion planners, and visualize the output.

 Getting Started
 ---------------